sthiede/Comparative_Genomics/day2_morning/README.md

 >i.
 Create directory to hold your assembly output.

 create a new directory for the spades output in your day2_morn folder

 ```
-> Note: Make sure you change 'username' in the commands below to your 'uniqname'.
+> Note: Make sure you change 'username' in the below command with your 'uniqname'.

 cd /scratch/micro612w16_fluxod/username/day2_morn

 > We will create a new directory in day2_morn to save genome assembly results:

 mkdir Rush_KPC_266_assembly_result

 ```

 Now, we will use a genome assembly tool called Spades for assembling the reads.